Maridex-Dev-Labs/zhuse-md/README.md

 ## 📜 Copyright Notice

-Copyright (c) 2024 Maridex Dev Lbs.
+Copyright (c) 2024 Professor.
 All rights reserved.

 This project contains code from various open source projects:
 - Baileys (MIT License)
 - Other libraries as listed in package.json
-# zhuse-md
-# zhuse-md